buwryme/VKIntox/README.md

 [![License](https://img.shields.io/badge/license-zlib-green)](./LICENSE)
 [![NixOS](https://img.shields.io/badge/NixOS-unstable-78C0E8?logo=nixos&logoColor=white)](https://nixos.org)

-A Flatpak/Sober-first fork of **vkShade** which also adds:
-- Parallel depth buffer tracking
-- Automatic preference of depth buffers that match the current window size
-- More resolve ways to handle depth buffers
-- A nicer-ish UI
+An independent fork of vkShade, which fixes the issues with depth buffers that vkBasalt, and inherently, vkShade have.

 ### As shown here: